-When I mentioned my opinion to Scott on Twitter, @jeremymiller responded with,
+When I mentioned my opinion to Scott on twitter, @jeremymiller responded with,

 As far as I understood, it was a configuration option that someone explicitly had to set to filter out certain sites.
 This didn’t seem like sufficient justification for the pervasiveness of the belief that query strings break caching.
 So I decided to go hunting again.

 My search kept bringing me back to a blog post by Steve Souders on how to update files that have been released with extremely long expiry times.
 In this article Steve demonstrates when using a version number in the query string, the Squid proxy cache does not cache the static file at all.
-He goes on to say that Squid can be configured to cache these files, but it is not the default behavior.
+He goes on to say that Squid can be configured to cache these files, but it is not the default behaviour.
 Based on this information, he rightly suggested that people don’t use versions in their query string if they want to cache static resources.

-We are six years down the road and the guidance based on a default setting in an HTTP cache is still with us, discouraging developers from using a significant architectural component of a resource identifier.
+We are six years down the road and the guidance based on a default setting in a HTTP cache is still with us, discouraging developers from using a significant architectural component of a resource identifier.

 I don’t doubt that there are numerous other web frameworks and output caching mechanisms that apply similar constraints to resources with query strings.
 However, these components should be under the developer’s control.
-There is no need to artificially constraint ourselves to describe cacheable resources using only the path component of a URL.
+There is no need to artificially constraint ourselves to describing cacheable resources using only the path component of a URL.

 Since RFC 3986 was released in 2005 the role of the query string has been well defined:

 The query component contains non-hierarchical data that, along with data in the path component, serves to identify a resource within the scope of the URI’s scheme and naming authority

 Let us move forward and start treating query strings with the respect that they deserve.